Kyle Monangai: Professional career

 Monangai was selected by the Chicago Bears with the 233rd overall pick in the seventh round of the 2025 NFL draft.

 He began his rookie season as the backup halfback behind D'Andre Swift, seeing limited action on situational offensive plays.
 In Week 7 against the New Orleans Saints, he scored his first touchdown on a one-yard run.
 When Swift missed Week 9 due to injury, Monangai became the starter and recorded 26 carries for 176 yards along with three catches for 22 yards as the Bears beat the Cincinnati Bengals; his rushing yards were the second most in a game by a Bears rookie behind Anthony Thomas in 2001, while the 198 total yards were the fifth highest for a rookie in team history.
+Monangai and Swift began to split carries following the latter's recovery.
+In a Week 13 win over the Philadelphia Eagles, the duo combined for 255 rushing yards as Monangai had 130 yards and a touchdown.
+They became the first running back teammates to each record at least 100 rushing yards in a game since Ezekiel Elliott and Tony Pollard for the Dallas Cowboys in 2019, and the first Bears duo since Walter Payton and Matt Suhey in 1985.

+In the first game of 2026 against the Carolina Panthers, Monangai ran for 100 yards and a 61-yard touchdown.
+He, Swift, and quarterback Caleb Williams recorded 291 total rushing yards and six rushing touchdowns, respectively the most by the Bears since 1984 and 1941.